 The school's systems for keeping parents informed are outstanding ensuring parents and carers have coordinated, up-to-date, accurate information.
 Children's progress is supported through regular consultations, end of term reports as well as an 'open door' policy where parents are invited to talk to the teachers at the start and end of each day, where possible.
 Pupil targets are shared with parents each term and key learning objectives for the year are shared at the start of each annual review cycle.

-(See app our school newsletters, parent text facility, home school diairies, Web site information, (95% of parents who feel the school keeps them well informed)
+(See app our school newsletters, parent text facility, home school web site information, (95% of parents who feel the school keeps them well informed)

 Committed to the Community: